wythe0513/boilerplate/source/Starbucks.md

 Before exploration, following data cleaning and processing were made.

-- Among 17000 customers, ages of 2885 customers are categolized as ‘118 years old’ and have no personal data available.
+- Among 17000 customers, ages 2885 customers are categolized as ‘118 years old’ and have no personal data available.
 Without personal data, it is meaningless to carry on exploration, therefore, I drop those customers from this exploration.
 - create 'loyalty' columns in `profile` dataframe that is a period since they become a member of Starbucks and may be considered one of the indication of a level of their loylaity to Stabusks.
 - create dataframe `transaction`(customers at least made one transaction during test period) and `non_transaction`(no transaction during period).
 In this dataframe, personal data(age, income, gender, loyalty) and transaction data(numbers of offer received, completed and transaction) are around.